In This Article

 Some parts work better than others with different hair textures.

 - Curly: Naturally curly hair looks best when it goes where it naturally wants to.
 So it's not mandatory to try and create a part with curly hair.

-- Thick: Straight or wavy hair with a lot of volume looks great with center parts, but remember to avoid centering it exactly in the middle of your head.
-You want your part off just a tiny bit.
-This allows the thick hair to fall like sheets on both sides of the face.
+- Thick: Straight or wavy hair with a lot of volume looks great with center parts, but remember to avoid centering it precisely in the middle of your head.
+You want your part off just a tiny bit to allow the thick hair to fall like sheets on both sides of the face.

 - Fine: If your hair tends to be on the thin side, try switching up the sides of your part to add body and oomph to the crown.
 When you switch your hair's part to the other side of your head, the roots will lift and give you more volume.